cardwellak/Final-Project-450/README.md

 The Columbia River and its tributaries host some of the largest salmon and steelhead runs
 but most don’t make it back to the river to spawn
 * Depending on the run 1/10 of 1 percent to 2 percent of smolts return as salmon
-* We know high water temperatures kill salmon
+* Salmon spend most of their lives in cold ocean water
-     * Want to explore the data that supports this fact
+    * Want to explore effect of warm rivers in the early and late portion of their lives

 Question: How does temperature affect the health of an annual Columbia River salmon/steelhead return?